The Customer Satisfaction Survey Playbook

 How often should I run customer satisfaction surveys?+

-Can I run NPS, CSAT, and CES surveys in one tool?+
+Can I run NPS, CSAT, and CES surveys in one program?+

 Yes.
-Mapster supports NPS, CSAT, CES, and PMF surveys in one platform.
-Every response is linked to the user who submitted it so you can segment all three metrics by the same user attributes -plan tier, role, region, or company size -and compare health across your entire customer base.
+A complete satisfaction program uses all three at different moments, and Mapster runs NPS, CSAT, CES, and PMF in one tool.
+Every response is linked to the user who submitted it, so you can segment all three metrics by the same attributes (plan tier, role, region, company size) and compare health across your entire customer base.

 Get started today